zowe/docs-site/docs/user-guide/configure-instance-directory.md

       type: PKCS12
 ```

+To learn more about YAML format, please visit [yaml.org](https://yaml.org/).

 ### Known Limitations for Zowe High Availability

 _Note: this section is subject to change in future releases._